retypeapp/retype/guides/linking.md

 # Linking

-When Retype builds your pages it transforms input path into website links like this:
+When Retype builds your pages, it transforms input paths into website links like this:

 `articles/my_article.md` => `articles/my_article/index.html`

-Which is accessed by simply `articles/my_article/`.
+Which can be accessed simply by `articles/my_article/` as part of the website address.

-Because of this, Retype also transforms links to .md files within the project when they are composed using the link markdown `[text](link)`.
+Because of this, Retype also transforms links to `.md` files within the project when they are composed using the link markdown `[text](link)`.

-!!!
-Handle the links yourself
-If control is needed over the address, using [raw HTML links](#raw-html-links) should be the way to go.
-!!!

 ## Markdown linking

 The examples below illustrate how markdown links are transformed during Retype Build

 !!!
-For effect of the examples below, we assume the edited file is the source of this page itself, that is, `guides/linking.md` in the project's input directory.
+For the examples below, suppose the edited file is the source of this page itself, that is, `guides/linking.md` in the project's input directory.
 !!!

 === Examples